 The SPD provides information on:

-- How service and benefits are calculated
+- How you calculate the services and benefits

-- Who can make contributions to the plan
+- Who can contribute to the plan

-- When benefits becomes vested
+- When benefits become vested

 - How to file a claim for benefits